aureooms-contrib/cs-config-for-linux/README.md

 ### Waffle
 Ask Stefan for password.

+## Ethernet

+Ethernet is authenticated using your NetID and password.
+You can login by going to [https://webauth.ulb.ac.be](https://webauth.ulb.ac.be) when plugged into the network.
+You can install [this script that automatically connects you to the network](https://github.com/aureooms-ulb/ulb).
+For example

+    ulb auth once

+You should add the line `options single-request` at the top of `/etc/resolv.conf.head` et `/etc/resolv.conf` otherwise lots of request will timeout.

 ## Printers

 **When you arrive at ULB, you will receive a temporary account which can be used for printing.
 This account really is temporary and will stop working after you get your (definitive) account.**